 "And why do I have a feeling it's the reason all of the cop cars and news reporters were outside when I came in?"
 Bonnie added.
 Arching an eyebrow, she asked, "You're not in trouble again, are you, sweetness?"

 Shego rolled her eyes.
 "Hell, no, I'm not in trouble.
-Me and the fat tabby are the heroes of the day," she proclaimed.
+Me and the fat tabby are the heroes of the day," she proclaimed, comically beating on her chest.
 Cali turned to her and let out what she would have liked to be a menacing growl, but was nothing more than an indignant whine.

 "You and Cali?"
 Kim echoed, not sure what to make of that.
 She went over to the cat and picked her up.
 Caressing underneath Cali's chin, she turned her attention back to Shego for the rest of the explanation.

 "Dementor showed up, saying he wanted Cali for whatever reason.
 He had a bunch of men and lasers with him, but Cali didn't feel like going," Shego quipped with a proud smile.

 "Cali, is that what happened?
 Dementor tried to come take you back?"
 Kim asked the feline, knowing she would never get an answer from Cali in her cat form.

 "Now, that's the thing that gets me, Princess.
 Dementor used to own Cali?"
 Shego inquired with a furrowed brow.
 She remembered something about Cali being his sidekick, but the story came out on a day Bonnie had almost been killed, so some of it was a blur if it did not revolve around saving Bonnie.